FAQS

 Due to the sturdy packaging I use, damage to orders during transit is extremely rare.
 However, if something doesn’t seem quite right, please contact me and I’ll happily look into it for you.

-Opening the online shop is usually a last minute decision so I’d recommend subscribing to my newsletter to be kept in the loop.
+Releasing new work is usually a last minute decision so I’d recommend subscribing to my newsletter to be kept in the loop.
 You can signup below.